-How my mistake turned into a chippy dresser that resembles cowhide!
+How my DIY Fail turned into a chippy dresser that resembles cowhide!

 Recently I showed you some photos of a dresser that I was sanding down to make it chippy or heavily distressed.